HenrikBengtsson/shellcheck-repl/README.md

 ```sh
 $  rm $file
 ```
-can be very risk if `$file` contains spaces - you might remove files that you did not intend to remove.
+can be very risky if `$file` contains spaces - in addition to not removing the file intended, you might end up removing files that you did not intend to remove.

 ## Settings